tsackton/taelgar/Groups/Dunmari Mystery Cults/Order of the Awakened Soul.md

 > A [[Dunmar|Dunmari]] mystery cult of [[Bhishma]]
 > `$=dv.view("_scripts/view/get_Affiliations")`

-The mystery cult dedicated to the Dunmari god [[Bhishma]].
+%% Tim: seems good enough to me; status tim for your confirmation %% The mystery cult dedicated to the Dunmari god [[Bhishma]].
 Dedicated to collecting the stories of the Dunmari and secondarily making sure the souls of the dead are not forgotten and lost.

 Mostly vanished.